 How long before you must decide whether to hire a lawyer?

-In the state of Washington, the statute of limitations on a negligence claim is 3 years, with some minor exceptions.
+In the state of Washington, the statute of limitations on a negligence claim is generally 3 years, with some minor exceptions.
 If you feel you need legal representation, we recommend securing an attorney as early as possible, since it can often be difficult to find representation when nearing the expiration of the statute of limitations.

 What happens if you retain an attorney?